harlan-zw/unlighthouse/README.md

 **Instructions**

-Install lighthouse and run the ci script
+Install Unlighthouse and run the ci script

 ```bash
 # NPM